molgenis/molgenis-service-armadillo/doc/ui.md

 ### Adding projects <a name="add-projects"></a>

 To add a new project, click on the + button <img src="img/ui/add.png"  width="25" height="25"> on top of the table.
-If you click this button, on top of your table, an empty row will be opened in edit mode.
+If you click this button, an empty row will be opened in edit mode.

 ![Add a new project to Armadillo](img/ui/add-project.png)